fossabot/erbridge-home/src/fiction/seed-dispersal.md

 A walk through [Project Gutenberg](http://www.gutenberg.org/), one paragraph at a time, created for [NaNoGenMo 2015](https://github.com/dariusk/NaNoGenMo-2015).

-<iframe class="PDF--A4" title="Seed Dispersal" src="https://cdn.rawgit.com/erbridge/seed-dispersal/master/dist/seed-dispersal-0.0.2.pdf"></iframe>
+<pdf title="Seed Dispersal" src="https://cdn.rawgit.com/erbridge/seed-dispersal/master/dist/seed-dispersal-0.0.2.pdf" papersize="A4"></pdf>

 It starts at a chosen book ID, finds the IDth paragraph from that book, and adds it to the book.
 It then calculates the sum of the unicode values of the